lambdaclass/elixir_riak_core/README.md

     end
     ```
 2. Then, you'll need a VNode implementation, [you can grab mine](https://github.com/lambdaclass/elixir_riak_core/blob/main/test/key_value/riax_kv.ex)
-    If you want to.
+    if you want to.
 This is an example of a Virtual Node being used as Key-Value
     store.
 You can add it under lib/ or any other folder under elixirc_paths.
 3. After that, you'll need a configuration for each Node, here's an example one:
     ```elixir